 Steps to Apply

-- Confirm Eligibility by reviewing the Eligibility Requirements and completing the Eligibility Quiz
+- Confirm Eligibility by reviewing the above stated eligibility requirements.

 - Read – The Tax Implications Letter explains how receipt of this award may affect your taxes

 - Personal Statement Video – record 1 response via Big Interview and paste the response recording url link into application

 - Internship Information – basic information about the internship